 Each of these scientists has a unique story.
 Read their stories and watch their videos as they explain how their research helps lung cancer patients and the families and caregivers who support them.

 What are the specialties of these lung cancer research investigators?

 Some of the investigators here specialize in small cell lung cancer.
 They are working to find new treatments for better small cell lung cancer survival rates.

 Other investigators here specialize in non-small cell lung cancer.
 Adenocarcinoma and Squamous Cell Carcinoma are both types of non-small cell lung cancer.
 Some investigators are working to find new treatments to “target” mutational changes in cancer cells.
-These mutational changes include ALK, EGFR, ROS1, BRAF and more.
+These mutational changes include ALK, EGFR, ROS1, KRAS, BRAF, and more.